-Felony burglary cases in Kansas City are usually complicated cases that require an experienced criminal defense attorney to investigate the facts of a case and prepare all the possible defenses in the case.
+Felony burglary cases in kansas City are usually complicated cases.
+These cases require an experienced criminal defense attorney to investigate the facts of a case and prepare all the possible defenses in the case.
 Some of the common defense to burglary in both first degree and second degree include; duress, insanity, lack of intent to commit a crime therein, and entry in the building or structure was lawful.

-Getting charged with burglary in Kansas City and across Missouri is not something to be taken lightly.
-If you’re in the unfortunate situation of facing these charges, it doesn’t mean the prosecutor can prove you’re guilty.
+Getting charged with burglary in Kansas City and across Missouri is not something you should take lightly.
+If you're in the unfortunate situation of facing these charges, it doesn't mean the prosecutor can prove you're guilty.
 The prosecution must establish beyond a reasonable doubt that indeed you committed the crime of burglary.
-In order to be able to counter the evidence presented by the prosecution, you definitely need a qualified criminal defense attorney by your side.
-It’s almost impossible to battle charges on your own against a prosecutor who has unlimited state resources.
+In order to be able to counter the evidence presented by the prosecution, you definitely need a qualified criminal defense attorney.
+It's almost impossible to battle charges on your own against a prosecutor who has unlimited state resources.